kschu91/puppetstats/README.md

 ## Limitations

 The puppetstats module should work on each OS and distribution where puppet is running.
-It has minimum dependencies and is mostly written in native ruby.
+It has very minimum dependencies and is mostly written in native ruby.

 ## Development